Maha Singh

-Maha Singh (Mahaṅ Singh; 1760 – 15 April 1790 or 1756 – April 1792), also spelt as Mahan or Mahn Singh a Jat by origin, was the second chief of the Sukerchakia Misl.
+Maha Singh (Mahaṅ Singh; 1760 – 15 April 1790 or 1756 – April 1792), also spelt as Mahan or Mahn Singh, was the second Sardar of the Sukerchakia Misl, which as a Sikh grouping with its guerilla militia was one of twelve Sikh Misls that later became part of the Sikh Empire.
 He was the eldest son of Sardar Charat Singh and Sardarni Desan Kaur Warraich.
-He was the father of Sher-e-Punjab Maharaja Ranjit Singh.
+He was the father of the Punjabi king Ranjit Singh.